Foresight on AI: Policy considerations

 Futures

 In the future, more AI-powered devices may be found in more settings, from workplaces to leisure spaces and dwellings.
 It may become impossible to avoid interacting with these devices.
-The number of IoT (Internet of Things) devices could reach 75 billion by 2025, more than doubling in four yearsFootnote 97 and the global AI software market could grow roughly fivefoldFootnote 98 from 2022 to 2027.
+The number of IoT (Internet of Things) devices could reach 75 billion by 2025, more than doubling in 4 yearsFootnote 97 and the global AI software market could grow roughly fivefoldFootnote 98 from 2022 to 2027.

 Device manufacturers could be incentivized to add AI capabilities to more devices either as a selling feature or to collect data.
 Data can be useful not only to generate new revenue streams but also to train new models.
 This could be especially relevant if embodied AI proves useful in building next-generation frontier AI models, or if companies reach the limits of existing quality training data.Footnote 99 For example, by deploying a fleet of smart cars a company could use data on the city landscape, traffic, and the behaviour of pedestrians to train even more powerful AI models.